StanfordBDHG/PediatricAppleWatchStudy/README.md

 cd PediatricAppleWatchStudy/ecg_data_manager
 ```

-Remember to upload the `serviceAccountKey_file.json` to the workspace directory to enable Firebase access.
-This file is necessary for authentication and should be securely handled.
+To run the notebooks, add them to Colab Enterprise within the same Google Cloud project as your Firebase setup.
+For other Python notebook environments, use the Firebase credentials and upload the `serviceAccountKey_file.json` to the workspace directory to enable Firebase access.
+This file is essential for authentication and should be securely handled.

 ### Use the Interactive ECG Reviewing Tool